 Potential Tax Benefits of Filing Form 2553

-C Corporation Tax Advantages from S Corp Election
+C Corporation Tax Advantages

 By default, a C Corporation is a tax-paying entity separate from its owners (shareholders).
 It is required to pay tax (at the corporate rate) on its taxable income and file its own tax returns (Form 1120, U.S. Corporation Income Tax Return).
-Some of the C Corp’s income undergoes “double taxation” when it distributes dividends to its shareholders.
+Some of the C Corporation’s income undergoes “double taxation” when it distributes dividends to its shareholders.
 Even though the federal government already taxes those business profits at the corporate level, the individual shareholders must also report and pay tax (either as ordinary dividends or qualified dividends) on that income on their personal tax returns.

-Alternatively, with S Corp tax treatment, a corporation avoids double taxation.
+Alternatively, with S Corporation tax treatment, a corporation avoids double taxation.
 Its income and losses directly pass through to its shareholders’ tax returns.
 The business’s taxable income gets reported and taxed on the shareholders’ personal tax returns rather than reported through a corporate income tax return.
 While the S Corporation does not pay income tax at the corporate level, it must still submit an informational return using IRS Form 1120S.
 It must also provide each of its individual shareholders with a Schedule K-1 (Shareholder’s Share of Income, Deductions, Credits, etc.) to report their share of the S Corporations earnings.

-LLC Tax Advantages from S Corp Election
+LLC Tax Advantages

 By default, an LLC’s profits, losses, and income tax responsibilities pass through to its owners (members).
 Single-member LLCs are treated as sole proprietorships—with the owner filing IRS Form 1040 (U.S. Individual Income Tax Return) and Schedule C (Profit or Loss From Business).
 Multi-member LLCs are treated as general partnerships.
 Taxes flow to their owners, who each file Form 1040 along with the Schedule K-1 (Partner’s Share of Income, Deductions, Credits, etc.) provided to them by the LLC.
 Although the LLC does not report and pay taxes of its own, it must file an informational return (IRS Form 1065, U.S. Return of Partnership Income).
 LLC members, whom the company may not put on its payroll, must pay self-employment taxes (Medicare and Social Security) on all of the business’s profits.
 Generally, LLC members must pay their income tax and self-employment taxes through quarterly estimated payments throughout the year.

 Some business owners may find that having all taxable income subject to income tax and self-employment taxes adds up.
-Hence, they choose the S Corporation election instead.
+Hence, they chose the S Corporation election instead.
 Filing form 2553 and getting S Corp tax treatment can help reduce the Medicare and Social Security tax burden on LLC owners.
 As an S Corporation, the company still enjoys the simplicity of pass-through taxation.
 However, LLC members who work in the business are put on the company payroll.
 Only their wages and salaries are subject to Social Security and Medicare taxes (called FICA), half of which gets deducted from the individual’s paychecks.
 The LLC pays the other half.
 Any remaining business profits the LLC members receive as distributions are subject to income tax but not to self-employment tax.

 Information and Questions on Form 2553